This post was originally published on July 16, 2021. It was updated to reflect current developments and republished on March 6, 2023.

 Another strategy we are employing to reduce the impact of our plastic packaging is what is sometimes called “offsetting,” or in our case, “insetting.”
 You may be familiar with the concept of offsetting from the world of greenhouse gas emissions.
 Companies that emit greenhouses gasses can offset their emissions by buying credits to sequester an equal amount of carbon—for example, if they pay to plant trees that sequester an amount of carbon equal to what they emit through non-renewable electricity use.
 This means that they are effectively “carbon neutral”—even though they put carbon into the atmosphere, they are making sure that an equal amount of carbon is taken out of the atmosphere.
 “Insetting” is essentially the same concept as offsetting, but when the financial investments and environmental activities take place within a company’s own supply chain.

-Changing the infrastructure for recycling and composting
+Changing the Infrastructure for Recycling and Composting

-As described above, it is not enough to produce technically recyclable or compostable packaging.
+As described above, it is not enough to produce technically recyclable or compostable single-use packaging.
 If the infrastructure and economic markets don’t exist to sustainably support its end-of-life path, that packaging will most likely end up in landfill or simply leaked into the environment, polluting our lands, oceans, rivers, and communities.
-That’s why Dr. Bronner’s is supporting policies that will create additional recycling and composting infrastructure both in our home state of California and in the U.S. as a whole.
+That’s why Dr. Bronner’s is supporting “extended producer responsibility” policies that will create additional recycling and composting infrastructure both in our home state of California and in the U.S. as a whole.

-On the federal level, we are supporting the Break Free From Plastic Pollution Act (H.R.
+On the federal level, we support the Break Free From Plastic Pollution Act (H.R.
 5845).
 This bill would make packaging producers fiscally responsible for collecting and managing the recycling or composting of the packaging they create (after consumer use).
 It would also increase the minimum of recycled content that must be contained in packaging, and phase out the use of certain products, such as plastic utensils.
 We also support updating the FTC’s Green Guide to include more accurate information about what is truly recyclable.

 At the local level, we are advocating to ban single-use plastics and invest in better composting facilities in the beach communities around San Diego County, including the City of Vista where we are located.